 Why play small sided games?
 Small sided games allow players more touches on the ball.
 This equates to a greater number of opportunities for a player to demonstrate their technical abilities for the evaluators.

 What if my player is unfairly assessed by his or her coach?
-The BSC has a great deal of faith in our coaches to be objective and accurate in their assessment of players.
-To safeguard against unjust assessments, the BSC looks for large discrepancies between a player’s Open Tryout scores and their Coach Evaluation.
-In these cases the BSC’s Director of Coaching will make a final determination on a player’s ability and placement.
+BSC has a great deal of faith in our coaches to be objective and accurate in their assessment of players.
+To safeguard against unjust assessments, BSC looks for large discrepancies between a player’s Open Tryout scores and their Coach Evaluation.
+In these cases the respective Boys and Girls Coordinators, with input from BSC’s Director of Coaching, will make a final determination on a player’s ability and placement.

-Why are there no Goalkeeper tryouts for U11’s and U12’s?
-To teach basic goalkeeping skills the BSC provides goalkeeping training (starting at U11 and continuing through U14) to any interested player.
-To benefit player development, the BSC does not allow our players to specialize as a goalkeeper (or any position for that matter) until U13.
-U11 and U12 players with an interest in playing goalkeeper are expected to play no more than half of each game as a goalkeeper.
+Why are there no Goalkeeper tryouts for Grades 6 and younger?
+To teach basic goalkeeping skills BSC provides goalkeeping training (starting at Grade 5 and continuing through Grade 8) to any interested player.
+To benefit player development, BSC does not allow our players to specialize as a goalkeeper (or any position for that matter) until Grade 7.
+Grade 5 and 6 players with an interest in playing goalkeeper are expected to play no more than half of each game as a goalkeeper.
 They will play the other half of each game as a field player.
-For this reason, U11 and U12 players will be placed on teams appropriate for their field playing abilities.
+For this reason, Grade 5 and 6 players will be placed on teams appropriate for their field playing abilities.

-The BSC will conduct meetings in late May to discuss player placement within each age group.
+BSC will conduct meetings in late May to discuss player placement within each age group.
 The BSC Girls and Boys Coordinators chair these meetings and invite the BSC Director of Coaching and current coaches to attend.
-At this meeting final player placements for the following year will be made based on: Select Team placements, Open Tryout results, Coach Evaluations and any final input from the current coaches.
-The BSC Director of Coaching will make the final decision if there are any contested placements.
+At this meeting final player placements for the following year will be made based on: Tryout results, Coach Evaluations and any final input from the current coaches.
+The respective Boys and Girls Coordinators, with input from BSC Director of Coaching, will make the final decision if there are any contested placements.
 The ultimate goal is to place players on teams that are at an appropriate competitive level so that each player will continue to improve and find enjoyment in the game of soccer.

 Announcement of Player Placements

 Players will not be notified of their placements until the Spring Soccer Season has been completed.
-Typically players will receive notification of their placement by the last week in June.
-Some teams will have a coach already in place while the BSC will work through the summer to find coaches for others.
+Typically players will receive notification of their placement by the last week in June, after conclusion of the Brookline school year.
+Some teams will have a coach already in place while BSC will work through the summer to find coaches for others.
 Players can expect to be contacted by their coach by late July to early August.

 What if I think my player was deserving of a higher placement level?
-The BSC understands that player placement is not an exact science and that it is impossible to please everyone with its decisions.
-The BSC always strives to do its best to objectively place each of our 325+ players on a team appropriate for his/her competitive level.
+BSC understands that player placement is not an exact science and that it is impossible to please everyone with its decisions.
+BSC always strives to do its best to objectively place each of our 500+ players on a team appropriate for his/her competitive level.
 Players unhappy with their placement are encouraged to continue playing and develop with their assigned teams.
-Players will have the opportunity to earn a higher team placement at the following year’s tryout.
+Players will have the opportunity to earn a higher team placement for the following year.
 A disappointing placement can be utilized as an opportunity to teach young people how to persevere in the face of adverse circumstances.

 What should I do if the coach hasn’t contacted me by the middle of August?
 Please feel free to contact the BSC Boys or Girls Coordinator if the team coach has not contacted you by the middle of August.
 It might simply be that your contact info was not communicated clearly.
 Whatever the case may be the your Boys and Girls Coordinators will want to help players and coaches get on the same page.